KiotoJ/update-chromedriver/README.md

-This script is for updating chromedriver according to the google chrome version
+This script is for updating chromedriver to the latest version

 ## How to run it